Royal Caribbean Cruises Ltd. (RCL) Shares Down Despite Recent Market Volatility

 RCL’s Market Performance

-RCL’s stock has seen a -5.17% decrease for the week, with a -7.78% drop in the past month and a 18.43% gain in the past quarter.
-The volatility ratio for the week is 3.70%, and the volatility levels for the past 30 days are at 3.08% for Royal Caribbean Cruises Ltd. The simple moving average for the last 20 days is -6.29% for RCL stock, with a simple moving average of 33.56% for the last 200 days.
+RCL stock saw a decrease of -13.42% in the past week, with a monthly decline of -12.68% and a quarterly a decrease of 12.47%.
+The volatility ratio for the week is 4.48%, and the volatility levels for the last 30 days are 3.12% for Royal Caribbean Cruises Ltd. (RCL).
+The simple moving average for the last 20 days is -11.05% for RCL stock, with a simple moving average of 25.36% for the last 200 days.

 Analysts’ Opinion of RCL